Tor circuit fingerprinting defenses using adaptive padding: Experiment methodology

 This section describes the methodology employed in all experiments performed in this paper in order to evaluate the various defenses against a circuit fingerprinting adversary.

 \paragraph{Data collection, processing and classification}

 Our data consists of 100 real onion addresses, selected based on their popularity and availability.
 We locally fetched every home page and lightly processed them by stripping off any external resources.
-Finally, we hosted each cached website on our own server twice: once on a clearnet server, and an identical version on an onion service.
+Finally, we hosted each cached website on our own server twice: once on a clearnet server, and an \emph{identical} version on an onion service.
 Serving the same content over both types of connections follows the core foundation of our methodology of keeping the application-layer traffic identical.
 The \emph{circuit fingerprinting} problem is solely concerned with the Tor protocol layer and hence the application-layer traffic should not play a role in the classification process.

 To collect the actual traffic traces we used Tor Browser and automated it using Selenium \cite{Selenium}.
-We patched Tor to log fine-grained details about its operation.
-Specifically, our patch emits logs every time a circuit is created and for every incoming and outgoing cell.
-Gathering that information on the client side can distort the overall timing accuracy of the cells, however because our classifiers do not consider timing information, we believe that this is an acceptable trade-off since the cell order is preserved intact.
+We patched the Tor client to log fine-grained details about its operation, in particular log every incoming and outgoing cell.
 During data collection we instructed Selenium to fetch pages off our dataset multiple times.
 The amount of times and the set of pages to fetch depends on the experiment.
-Between each page fetch we forced Tor to avoid reusing already used circuits and instead create a new set of circuits.
+Between each page fetch we forced Tor to avoid reusing guards and to create a new set of circuits instead of using already used circuits.

-During the website caching procedure, we make sure that every page element is downloaded on our machine and no external resources need to be loaded when we browse to our cached version web pages.
+During the website caching procedure, we make sure that every page element is downloaded on our machine and no external resources need to be loaded when we browse our cached web pages.
 This way we eliminate any obstacles that may arise during a web request, such as broken links or resources that might return corrupted content (CDN resources, URL redirects, etc.).